 Based on recent research, an average shopping cart abandonment rate is more than 68% across the web.
 This means that business owners are missing out on a huge chunk of potential sales.

 Cart abandonment is the biggest challenge businesses are facing now.
 Let’s understand this with a simple and clean example.
-Someone visits your website, check your online products, add the product to cart and gets as far as the checkout page, and then suddenly after distracting by one thing or another, decides to abandon the site. it’s hurtful, right.
+Someone visits your website, checks your online products, adds the product to the cart, and gets as far as the checkout page, and then suddenly after being distracted by one thing or another, decides to abandon the site. it’s hurtful, right.

 So in simple words, cart abandonment is a process in which a shopper leaves the website without actually finishing the checkout page process.

 Thousands of thousands of online businesses are suffering from this and losing their money.
 Here are 5 reasons why website visitors are abandoning your website.

 This is the most annoying thing when someone needs to buy an item online.
 Hundreds of people can’t make it to the checkout process just because the shipping cost is much higher than what they expected.
 Lots of customers are fine with the actual cost of the item, but when they suddenly see the shipping price on the cart page, they change their minds.
 Therefore they get diverted to other eCommerce sites to search for the same product with less shipping cost.

 If this is the case with you, here is the solution.
 The first and obvious thing is to reduce your product shipping cost.
 OR you can try some grouping products in which you can offer them “free-shipping” options with multiple products purchased.

 2. Force them to create an account

 More than 22% of customers abandon an eCommerce website just because they are required to create an account.
 Seriously, why force them to register an account?
 If they like your brand value and your products ( & services) they will not get hesitated to re-visit your website in the future.